Low-overhead quantum computing with the color code: Introduction

-In this Letter, we propose a scheme for fault-tolerant quantum computing based on the color code~\cite{2006bombin} where we perform logical operations using an ancillary lattice of qubits as a resource to make Pauli measurements between logical data qubits and sources of magic states~\cite{Bravyi05,Litinski_2019, chamberland2020building, chamberland2021universal, cohen2021lowoverhead} using lattice surgery~\cite{Horsman_2012, landahl2014quantum, 2017benpoking, 2018litinskitwist, cohen2021lowoverhead}.
-This scheme, which is compatible with a two-dimensional architecture, offers a substantial reduction in the physical resource cost of fault-tolerant quantum computing against the surface code---the archetype for fault-tolerant quantum computing~\cite{2012surface, Litinski_2019,2019litinskinotascostly, fowler2019low,2019gidneymagic}.
-Compared with the most resource efficient mode of two-dimensional surface-code quantum computation~\cite{Litinski_2019}, we find that our scheme reduces the space-time overhead as a function of the code distance by approximately a factor of $3$.
-Even when taking into account the color code's lower error threshold using existing decoders, we find that the space-time overhead is reduced by 10\% at a physical error rate of $10^{-3}$ and 50\% at $10^{-4}$.
-These results elevate consideration of the color code architecture as a promising pathway to realise the first generation of large-scale fault-tolerant quantum computers and motivate further work towards better color code decoders~\cite{kubica2019efficient, sahay2021decoder} and syndrome extraction circuits~\cite{2011fowlercolor, landahl2011faulttolerant,stephens2014efficient, Chamberland_2020, beverland2021cost}.
+In this manuscript we propose a scheme for fault-tolerant quantum computing based on the color code~\cite{2006bombin} where we perform logical operations using an ancillary lattice of qubits as a resource to make Pauli measurements between logical data qubits and sources of magic states~\cite{Bravyi05,Litinski_2019, chamberland2020building, chamberland2021universal, cohen2021lowoverhead} using lattice surgery~\cite{Horsman_2012, landahl2014quantum, 2017benpoking, 2018litinskitwist, cohen2021lowoverhead}.
+This scheme, compatible with a two-dimensional architecture, offers a substantial reduction in the physical resource cost of fault-tolerant quantum computing against the surface code---the archetype for fault-tolerant quantum computing~\cite{2012surface, Litinski_2019,2019litinskinotascostly, fowler2019low,2019gidneymagic}.
+Compared with the most resource efficient mode of surface-code quantum computation~\cite{Litinski_2019}, our scheme reduces the space-time overhead as a function of the code distance by approximately a factor of $3$.
+Even accounting for the color code's lower error threshold using existing decoders, the space-time overhead is reduced by 10\% at a physical error rate of $10^{-3}$ and 50\% at $10^{-4}$.
+These results elevate consideration of the color-code architecture as a promising pathway for large-scale fault-tolerant quantum computers and motivate further work towards better color-code decoders~\cite{kubica2019efficient, sahay2021decoder, gidney2023new,zhang2023facilitating} and syndrome extraction circuits~\cite{2011fowlercolor, landahl2011faulttolerant,stephens2014efficient, Chamberland_2020, beverland2021cost, bombin2023unifying, McEwen_2023}.